adtalos/AITM-torch/README.md

 ## Deployment
 Pytorch c++ front is 2x faster than python version and 6x faster than TorchScript when inference.
-We Implement a C++ version that which can load tochscript format file There is a demo at [cpp](./cpp)
+We Implement a C++ version that can load tochscript format file There is a demo at [cpp](./cpp)

 ### build